 There have been some years in the past where it took an effort for me to get into the holiday spirit.
 If decorating the tree did not work, then baking special holiday cookies usually did the trick.
 I am sure that some of you have had the same difficulty from time to time.

-Consider the following things to do if you need some help getting into the right “holiday” frame of mind:
+Consider the following if you need some help getting into the right “holiday” frame of mind:

 Downtown Ice Skating Rink.
-Ice skating at St. Rose of Lima Park (7th & K Streets) in downtown Sacramento through January 16. ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
+The Downtown Ice Skating Rink at 7th & K Streets in downtown Sacramento is open starting on November 1, 2019 through January, 20, 2020.
+Last year the rink was upgraded and enlarged to 6,800 square feet! ($) If ice skating is not for you – I find that watching others skate (especially the children) can be entertaining and fun.
 Check days/times.

-Old Sacramento Christmas tree.
-Stop by and admire the 58-foot Old Sacramento Christmas Tree at Front and K Streets while you shop for gifts in Old Sacramento.
+Old Sacramento Waterfront Christmas tree.
+Stop by and admire the Old Sacramento Christmas Tree at K Street between Front and Second Streets while you shop for gifts in Old Sacramento.

 The Nutcracker.
-The annual Sacramento Ballet production of The Nutcracker is performed at the Community Center Theater – December 10th through December 23rd. ($) Check days/times.
+The annual Sacramento Ballet production of The Nutcracker is performed each year in December. ($) Check days/times.

 Bonus – Free Parking.
-Parking at meters in much of downtown, midtown and Old Sacramento will be free after 4:30 on weekdays and all day on weekends through Christmas.
+Parking at meters in much of downtown, midtown and Old Sacramento is free after 4:30 on weekdays and all day on weekends.
 The free meter zone is from I Street to L Street and from Front Street in Old Sacramento to 29th Street.